Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Introduction

 \paragraph{\textbf{Main results 2: Regularity properties of HOVs}}

-Having proved existence of HOVs we turn to describe their distribution, and also to derive consequences for the marginal distribution of the height-variable of the pinned GGM at the origin of the tree.
+Having proved the existence of HOVs we turn to describe their distribution, and also to derive consequences for the marginal distribution of the height-variable of the pinned GGM at the origin of the tree.

-The distribution of the HOV can be analyzed nicely for the free measure on the level of the characteristic function (and the moment generating function whenever it exists).
-To to so, we exploit the recursive structure of the tree, from which we are able to derive Propositions \ref{thm: UB singlesitemarginals} and \ref{pro: LebesgueCharacteristic} in terms of an infinite product of the corresponding quantities of $Q/\Vert Q\Vert_1$, see Lemma \ref{pro: singleEdge vs Tree}.
+The distribution of the HOV can be analyzed nicely for the free measure on the level of the characteristic function (and the moment generating function where it exists).
+To do so, we exploit the recursive structure of the tree, from which we are able to derive Theorem \hyperlink{res: regularity density free}{2b1)} and \hyperlink{res: localization free}{2b2)} (as well as the corresponding Theorem \hyperlink{res: regularity density 2per}{3b1)} and \hyperlink{res: localization 2per}{3b2)}), via an infinite product of the corresponding quantities of $Q/\Vert Q\Vert_1$, see Lemma \ref{pro: singleEdge vs Tree}.
+To round up our analysis, we present two specific cases of interactions, namely the SOS-model and the discrete Gaussian (cf. also e.g., \cite{BaPaRo24} for recent results on the lattice), see Section \ref{sec: applications}.

-Without any further assumption on $Q$ beyond existence of second moments, we obtain exponential upper bounds on the Fourier-transform, which imply existence of an infinitely often differentiable Lebesgue-density of the HOV, see Proposition \ref{pro: LebesgueCharacteristic}.

-Assuming moreover that the moment generating function of the increment along any oriented edge has a positive radius of convergence $R>0$, we can deduce the existence of the moment generating for the HOV, too, with enlarged radius of convergence $R(d+1)$.
-Moreover, we obtain a nice relation between the cumulants.

-For period-2 GGMs the situation is a little more intricate, but we are able to obtain bounds instead of equalities: For the characteristic function of the HOV again exponential upper bounds can be derived, which implies that the density is infinitely-often differentiable.
-The nice explicit relations for the cumulants we obtained for the free measure are not valid anymore, but still we get bounds which can be used to obtain tail-estimates.

-To round up our analysis, we present the two cases of the SOS-model and for the discrete Gaussian (cf. also e.g., \cite{BaPaRo22a} for recent results on the lattice).